| ADMINISTRATIVE NOTES

 academic, and research users of government information to assist with the

+development and use of government aggregators.
 Partner libraries should become facilitators in the Federal information

 dissemination process rather than repositories of printed government